Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Variants of adiabatic gluing

-In this section, we discuss various cases to which similar adiabatic gluing construction can be applied.
+in our thimble-flow-thimble configuration by dividing the cases of closed strings and of open strings.
+We discuss various cases to which similar adiabatic gluing construction can be applied.
 Since the necessary analysis will be small modifications of the current constructions, we will be brief in our discussion.